 How to Start Homeschooling Your Kids

-Homeschooling is all about freedom, but you will need to realize a couple of things before you begin; learning how to homeschool your kids will be different for everyone.
+Homeschooling is all about freedom, but you will need to realize a couple of things before you begin; learning how to homeschool your kids (Six Dollar Family) will be different for everyone.
 The steps to take before homeschooling that I’m listing below should be used as a general guide.
 For some, they will all apply.
 For others, only a handful will.
 Take what you need and skip over the rest while you’re on your journey of learning how to homeschool your kids.

 Before you start homeschooling, figure out your state homeschooling laws –